Pamela-code/multiple_state_menagement/README.md

 # Running the project
 - main branch: state management with Mobx package.
 - bloc branch: state management with Bloc and Flutter Bloc packages.
-- provider branch: state management with Provider package.
+- provider branch: state management with ChangeNotifier and Provider package.